-Sports Clubs are the nucleus of student sport at DCU and provide ample opportunities for students to get involved in sport.
-Our sports clubs cater for the competitive sportsperson with aspirations to represent DCU in intervarsity, national and international competitions, as well as beginners and recreational participants.
-DCU sports clubs train and compete on the Glasnevin Campus, St Patrick’s Campus, Sports Complex and DCU Sports Grounds and receive financial support from capitation.
-Capitation is the portion of the student levy that funds clubs, societies and the Students' Union.
+DCU has 37 sports clubs with more than 5,000 members.
+DCU sports clubs train and compete in the sports facilities on the Glasnevin Campus, St Patrick’s Campus, and DCU Sports Grounds.
+The sports clubs are subsidised and receive financial support from capitation.
+Capitation is the portion of the student levy that funds clubs, societies, and the Students' Union.
 The highlight of the sporting social calendar is the DCU Club & Society Awards held in April each year.
 Join a DCU Sports Club and ensure your time at DCU is a thoroughly enjoyable and rewarding experience!

-Sports Clubs Training Times and Contact Details
+Sports Clubs A-Z and Contact Details

 How to join a Sports Club